PredixDev/px-list-ui-design/README.md

 ## Dependencies

-The px-list-ui-design module depends on two other Px modules:
+The `px-list-ui-design` module depends on two other Px modules:

 * [px-colors-design](https://github.com/PredixDev/px-colors-design)
 * [px-defaults-design](https://github.com/PredixDev/px-defaults-design)

-## Upstream dependency
+## Upstream dependencies

-The px-list-ui-design module is also an upstream dependency in this meta kit:
+The `px-list-ui-design` module is also an upstream dependency in this meta kit:

 * [px-meta-lists-design](https://github.com/PredixDev/px-meta-lists-design)